-Under the No Action Alternative, the Proposed Action or alternatives would not be authorized and BLM Wyoming would not offer any of the 5 parcels nominated.
+Under the No Action Alternative, the Proposed Action or alternatives would not be authorized and BLM Wyoming would not offer any of the 38 parcels nominated.
 Ongoing oil and gas development, ranching, recreation, and other activities on BLM-administered lands would continue.

-Under Alternative 2, no parcel is located either wholly or partially within LWC areas.
-None of the parcels are proposed in the Citizen Proposed Wilderness areas (CWPs).
+Under Alternative 2, none of the 37 proposed parcels is located either wholly or partially within LWC areas.
+None of the parcels are located in the Citizen Proposed Wilderness areas (CWPs).
 See section 3.6 for more information on the Citizen Proposed Wilderness (CPW) area.